gmicros/unity_arduino_serial_comms_sample/README.md

 Also the Unity "2d-clicker-game" is an example game that uses the library to send messages when a series of buttons are pressed.

+## CIRCUIT DETAILS

+The Arduino does not drive the vibrotactor directly.
+The signal from the Arduino feeds into a common collector amplifier using an NPN transistor.